golem.md

 ClaimThe project proposition being supported.

-LabelThe stable citation id used in the spec and site.
+LabelThe stable citation ID used in the spec and site.

 Used forThe bounded claim the source is allowed to support.